Anirudh025/ParagonHero_Obsidian/School studies/Physics/Thermal Physics.md

 5. It must have high density.
 ## Thermocouple Interplotation

-To calibrate a thermometer :: Use melting and boiling point of ***pure water*** and mark temperatures uniformly between them
+To calibrate a thermometer :: Use melting and boiling point of ***pure water*** and mark temperatures uniformly between them %% #thermocouple%%
 #### Thermocouple Interpolation
 ![[Thermocouple.excalidraw|500]]